elliotlarson/dev-notes/firebase-notes.md

 The only available order is ascending.
 If this is okay, `push` onto an array.
 If you want descending `unshift` onto an array.

 Also keep in mind that the string sorting is case sensative lexographic, so `Z` comes before `a` in the sort order.
+If you need a case insensitive sort, store another child value that is all lower case.
+For example, a bookmark could have a `title` and a `title_lower_case`.

 ```javascript
 var bookmarks = [];